kwunlyou/kwunlyou.github.io/_posts/2014-08-09-my-new-site-online-now.markdown

 categories: site jekyll
 ---

 After several weeks part-time work, the new site is finally online now!
-[WordPress] and [godaddy] are given up and the following awesome tools are currently used:
+[WordPress] and [godaddy host] are given up and the following awesome tools are currently used:

 - [Bootstrap]
 - [Font Awesome]